If you experience any of these below, you are operating in a price-sensitive market.

-So, if price and value are elastic components in business, what can you do to try and raise the price when the marketplace is price competitive?
+So, if price and value are elastic components in business, what can you do to try and raise the price when the marketplace is price-sensitive?
 What can you do to increase that sense of value with our customer when the price is such a big issue?

 Build Value Around Your Products